 We run through how you play a video file instead of matrix (fseq) data when using your main (master) FPP instance and then do a similar but slightly differrent setup if you’re using a remote Pi to run your Matrix.

+Sometimes its not possible to run an ethernet cable from your home router to your show in the front yard… In this video we run through setting up a Proxy in FPP v9.
 The Pi connects to your home wifi network, and the controllers are then wired to the pi.
 We then setup a new Baldrick controller in xLights 2025.6, push the config to the Baldrick and FPP and then test in FPP.

 Note: 18 Aug 25 – I read earlier that the FPP v9 Proxy issues had been resolved in the master branch.